 - The harira should be thick but still have a soup consistency.

-This soup took about 1 hour start to finish to make.
+This soup takes 45min to 1 hour to make.
 Traditional harira takes several more.
 You might not be making this every night, but by making one big pot you’ll be guaranteed leftovers.
 To preserve, transfer soup to smaller sized, freezer safe containers and allow to cool completely.
 Cover the containers, and pop into the freezer.
 When you want to use it again, transfer to your refrigerator until the soup can be removed from the container.
 You could also submerge it part way in warm water.
 Heat through in a pan on the stove top.